-I think that everyone can agree with me when I say that sometimes it is hard to imagine paying $300 OR MORE for a Stiffel table or desk lamp?
+Most everyone can agree that it's hard to imagine paying $300 OR MORE for a Stiffel table or desk lamp?
 Am I right?

 So back to paying $300 for a lamp.
 It's hard for me to imagine paying so much for a lamp, but then again I never thought I would be paying over $1,000 for a memory foam mattress or $200 for a pair of designer jeans.
 But why did I?